ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/kafka_cluster.md

 # ionoscloud_kafka_cluster

-The **Kafka cluster data source** can be used to search for and return an existing Kafka Cluster.
+The **Kafka Cluster data source** can be used to search for and return an existing Kafka Cluster.
-You can provide a string for the name parameter which will be compared with provisioned Kafka clusters.
+You can provide a string for the name parameter which will be compared with provisioned Kafka Clusters.
 If a single match is found, it will be returned.
 If your search results in multiple matches, an error will be returned.
 When this happens, please refine your search string so that it is specific enough to return only one result.